-- This is being achieved on an ongoing basis through multiple channels including: - o In 2021 we have supported and informed members about the route to apply for COVID-19 funding both administered by Sport Ireland as well as wider government supports.
-Monthly newsletters. - One of the street of the st - o In May 2021, the Federation of Irish Sport published an 'impact of COVID-19 report' analysing the effect the pandemic has had on Irish sporting bodies. - Campaign communication around key events including the Volunteer in Sport Awards and Sport Matters email, social media, direct calls, and event communications. - Appearance at Oireachtas in December 2021. - Pre budget submission and associated campaign promotion of asks. - Regular member engagements by all FIS staff via email or phone.
+- This is being achieved on an ongoing basis through multiple channels including: - ° In 2022 FIS provided Monthly newsletters of member news, job vacancies and Government updates. - Hosting of member forums/focus groups/networking/feedback sessions over Zoom to share common issues and update members on FIS work. - o In July 2022, the Federation of Irish Sport conducted its biannual member survey and the significant information gathered was utilised in advocacy to Government and pre- budget submissions. - Campaign communication around key events including the Volunteer in Sport Awards and Sport Matters email, social media, direct calls, and event communications. - Appearance at Oireachtas in May 2022 on the elimination of any and all abuse directed toward referees, officials, and players in sport. - Pre budget submission and associated campaign promotion of asks. - Regular member engagements by all FIS staff via email or phone.